 - 1. 72 credit hours - 2.
-Minimum of 18 hours in each of the two tracks (Political Philosophy and American Politics) - Maximum of 12 hours in advanced undergraduate courses cross-listed for graduate credit (only courses designated at the 500 level) - 4.
-POL 601-605, POL 621-625, POL 810 - Completion of six hours of Doctoral Humanities Seminar (included in the 72-hour requirement) - 6.
+Minimum of 18 hours in each of the two tracks (Political Philosophy and American Politics) - 3.
+Maximum of 12 hours in advanced undergraduate courses cross-listed for graduate credit (only courses designated at the 500 level).
+This maximum may be raised in individual cases of compelling need at the discretion of the Graduate Dean. - 4.
+POL 601-605, POL 621-625, POL 810, POL 865, 870, 880 - 5.
+Completion of three hours of Doctoral Humanities Seminars (included in the 72-hour requirement).
+Third-year doctoral students interested in careers in college teaching may substitute POL 831 for the final year of the Doctoral Humanities Seminar, with the permission of the Graduate Dean. - 6.
 Reading competence in two foreign languages, one classical and one modern - 7.
-Successful completion of a doctoral qualifying exam (consisting of written and oral components), administered by the graduate faculty to determine students' suitability for continuing in the program, taken during the third semester of full-time coursework or its credit equivalent - Successful completion of a doctoral comprehensive examination (consisting of written and oral components), to be administered upon the completion of all coursework, based upon a set of core texts (see below) - 9.
-Successful completion and defense of a doctoral dissertation

-Core Texts of the Graduate Program

-- · Plato, Republic - · Aristotle, Nicomachean Ethics; Politics - · Aquinas, Summa Theologiae, Treatise on Law - Machiavelli, The Prince - Hobbes, Leviathan - · Locke, Second Treatise of Government, Letter Concerning Toleration - Rousseau, Second Discourse, Social Contract - Kant, Groundwork of the Metaphysic of Morals - · Hegel, Philosophy of History; Philosophy of Right - · Marx, Communist Manifesto; Critique of Hegel's Philosophy of Right - Nietzsche, Use & Disadvantage of History; Beyond Good and Evil - U.S. Declaration of Independence - U.S. Constitution - · The Federalist - Essential writings of Alexander Hamilton, Thomas Jefferson, James Madison, George Washington - Tocqueville, Democracy in America - · Lincoln-Douglas Debates - Lincoln, Lyceum Speech; Temperance Address; Speech on the Kansas-Nebraska Act; Speech on the Dred Scott Decision; Cooper Institute Speech; House Divided Speech; First and Second Inaugural Addresses; Message to Congress of July 4, 1861; Gettysburg Address - Progressive commentaries on American constitutionalism by Woodrow Wilson, John Dewey, Theodore Roosevelt, and Herbert Croly - Franklin Roosevelt, Commonwealth Club Address; 1944 Annual Message - Other writings on 20th and 21st century thought and politics in America, including institutions and policies, used in doctoral coursework during the student's time in the program

-Degree Requirements - M.A.
+Successful completion of a doctoral qualifying exam (consisting of written and oral - components), administered by the graduate faculty to determine students' suitability for continuing in the program, taken during the third semester of full-time coursework or its credit equivalent - Successful completion of a doctoral comprehensive examination (consisting of written and oral components), to be administered upon the completion of all coursework, based upon a set of core texts (see below) - 9.
+Successful completion and defense of a doctoral dissertation Core Texts of the Graduate Program - · Plato, Republic - · Aristotle, Nicomachean Ethics; Politics - Aquinas, Summa Theologiae, Treatise on Law - Machiavelli, The Prince - · Hobbes, Leviathan - Locke, Second Treatise of Government, Letter Concerning Toleration - · Rousseau, Second Discourse, Social Contract - Kant, Groundwork of the Metaphysic of Morals - · Hegel, Philosophy of History; Philosophy of Right - Marx, Communist Manifesto; Critique of Hegel's Philosophy of Right - Nietzsche, Use & Disadvantage of History; Beyond Good and Evil - U.S. Declaration of Independence - · U.S. Constitution - The Federalist - Essential writings of Alexander Hamilton, Thomas Jefferson, James Madison, George Washington - Tocqueville, Democracy in America - Lincoln-Douglas Debates - Lincoln, Lyceum Speech; Temperance Address; Speech on the Kansas-Nebraska Act; Speech on the Dred Scott Decision; Cooper Institute Speech; House Divided Speech; First and Second Inaugural Addresses; Message to Congress of July 4, 1861; Gettysburg Address - Progressive commentaries on American constitutionalism by Woodrow Wilson, John Dewey, Theodore Roosevelt, and Herbert Croly - Franklin Roosevelt, Commonwealth Club Address; 1944 Annual Message - Other writings on 20th and 21st century thought and politics in America, including institutions and policies, used in doctoral coursework during the student's time in the program Degree Requirements - M.A.

 - 1. 36 credit hours - 2.
-Minimum of nine hours in each of the two tracks (Political Philosophy and American Politics) - Maximum of nine hours in advanced undergraduate courses cross-listed for graduate credit (only courses designated at the 500 level) - 4.
-Completion and oral defense of an M.A. thesis, which counts as six credit hours toward the 36-hour requirement - For students in the doctoral program having passed the doctoral qualifying examination, the M.A. degree may be earned without the M.A. thesis, completing six hours of coursework in its place, for a total of 36 hours

-Course Offerings-Political Philosophy
+Minimum of nine hours in each of the two tracks (Political Philosophy and American Politics) - Maximum of nine hours in advanced undergraduate courses cross-listed for graduate credit (only courses designated at the 500 level).
+This maximum may be raised in individual cases of compelling need at the discretion of the Graduate Dean. - 4.
+One of the following three options: - Option 1: Completion of the 36-hour requirement by taking 12 standard courses and passing a master's comprehensive exam in the final semester of coursework - Option 2: Completion of the 36-hour requirement by taking ten standard courses, plus completion and defense of an M.A. thesis, which counts as six credit hours toward the 36-hour requirement - Option 3: For doctoral students only: The M.A. degree may be earned by having completed 36 hours of coursework in the program.
+This may be done only after the student has passed the Doctoral Qualifying Exam, thus rendering a master's comprehensive exam unnecessary.
+Course Offerings-Political Philosophy REQUIRED:

+601 Plato

-601 Plato 3 hours
+3 hours

 Republic, Apology, and additional dialogue(s) selected by the instructor.

+602 Aristotle

-602 Aristotle 3 hours
+3 hours

 Nicomachean Ethics, Politics.